harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 $ git clone https://github.com/harcokuppens/CourseGradingWithDOMjudge "$COURSE_GRADING_REPO_PATH"
 ```

-Then use its scripts folder add it to your PATH:
+Then use its script's folder add it to your PATH:

 ```console
 $ # add scripts to PATH